Glimpses of Healing and Hope

 Quiet in the city at Clapton Pond

-One of Parker J. Palmer’s comments in a Facebook post this last week caught my attention: “In this noisy season of political frenzy, its hard to remember ‘the sound of silence.’
+One of Parker J. Palmer’s comments in a Facebook post this last week caught my attention: “In this noisy season of political frenzy, it’s hard to remember ‘the sound of silence.’
 But it’s exactly at such times that we need the grounding and wisdom that can come from keeping still for a while.”

 This link will take you to Palmer’s post, which includes Pablo Neruda’s poem about silence, And now we will count to twelve…, which Palmer says he reads several times a day “to help me reclaim my right mind and my true heart.”